 4. Qualifications and skills

-After you’ve explained what someone in this role would be doing every day, it’s time to outline the qualities of an ideal candidate.
+After you’ve explained what someone in this role would be doing every day, it’s time to outline the competencies of an ideal candidate.
 First, list the must-haves.
 Do they need a certain level of proficiency with a certain software?
 Maybe they need a graduate degree or particular certification.
 Get specific, but not so much that you list years of experience.
 That automatically limits who applies.
 Use terms like “working knowledge of,” “demonstrated mastery of,” or “expert in.”
 And don’t forget about soft-skill non-negotiables, either.
 This role may require someone who has extreme attention to detail or is comfortable talking to strangers or has led a team successfully before.

 Then, add preferred qualifications or nice-to-haves.
 Think about what it would take for someone to go above and beyond.
 Hint: these could be must-haves for different roles.
 For example, a fantastic machine learning engineer might have all the ML skills plus an eye for design.
 Again, these can be technical or soft skills.